FCAT

 Currently, FCAT is being offered as a three-day course; however, only two-days will be offered to non-FDLE attendees.
-The first day will provide an overview of FDLE systems, and the following two days will provide instruction on core analytical skills, including open-source intelligence research, analytical brief writing, and excel.
+Two days will provide instruction on core analytical skills, including open-source intelligence research, analytical brief writing, and excel, and the last day will provide an overview of FDLE systems.

 After your application has been received, it will be reviewed for eligibility and you will be contacted regarding your attendance in the training programs.